 - European Blackjack – In European Blackjack you may be allowed to double down on 9.
 These restrictions raise the house edge over the player slightly.

 - Double Exposure – The dealer’s cards are dealt face up.
 This should give an edge to the player, but it doesn’t, the edge returns to the house.
 The house cleverly compensates for this in two ways.
 In traditional Blackjack, when the dealer and player tie, (also called a “push”) the player keeps his wager.
 In this version, it means the player loses.
 In Double Exposure, Blackjack only pays 2-1 instead of 3-2, making the house edge even higher than traditional Blackjack.

 How to Choose your Favourite Online Blackjack Game

 Choosing your favourite online Blackjack game isn’t an easy task, but we hope the options outlined in this guide have given you some inspiration to have fun with.

 Encompassing the key features of online Blackjack games, our guide should give you everything you need to choose a good online casino that suits your personality.
 A good casino should offer as many Blackjack versions as possible.
 These include Live Dealer Blackjack, American and European Blackjack.
-Why not try out the many different online Blackjack game options at great online casinos like Spin Palace, Ruby Fortune, Betway, Royal Vegas, Jackpot City, William Hill and Bet365.
+Why not try out the many different online Blackjack game options at great online casinos like Spin Palace, Ruby Fortune, Betway, Royal Vegas, Jackpot City and William Hill.
 Good luck!